Zamiell/jud6s/README.md

   * Deleted an unavoidable damage room on the Dark Room with 4 Nulls.
   * Deleted an unavoidable damage room on the Dark Room with 5 Nulls.
   * Fixed an unavoidable damage room with explosive champion Bone Knights in the Dark Room.
-  * Fixed an unavoidable damage room with chunky poop and Gushers in the Basement.
-(Gushers were also moved to address unavoidable damage on Ipecac builds.)
+  * Fixed an unavoidable damage room with chunky poop in the Basement.
+(The Gushers in the room were also moved to address unavoidable damage on Ipecac builds.)
 * *1.19* - March 9th
   * Fixed an unavoidable damage room with double Gurdy in Utero.
   * Fixed a soft-lock that occurs in the Womb/Utero room with 4 turrets and very large tears.